Training-Free Generation of Protein Sequences from Small Family Alignments via Stochastic Attention: Acknowledgments

 \section{Acknowledgments}

-The idea for stochastic attention arose while developing a lecture on energy-based methods for eCornell; preparing that material brought together modern Hopfield networks and Langevin sampling in a way that suggested the framework presented here.
+The idea for SA arose while developing a lecture on energy-based methods for eCornell, an opportunity without which this work would not have begun.
+I am deeply grateful to eCornell for making it possible.
 We thank the Pfam/InterPro consortium for maintaining publicly available seed alignments.
 Structure predictions were performed using ESMFold and AlphaFold2 (via ColabFold).
 Computations were performed on resources at Cornell University.
+This research received no external funding.

 \paragraph{Author contributions.} J.D.V.\ designed research, performed research, analyzed data, and wrote the paper.

 \paragraph{Competing interests.} The author declares no competing interest.